Home ] Kingdom Watcher ] Books ] Church & Ministry ] Prophet ] Gods Plan ] Kingdom of God ] Christian Economics ] Law and Government ] Blog ]

 Not Modern Structures

 We will never understand the ascension gifts, if we start with our existing church structures.
-The common church hierarchy is pastor-elder-people.
+The common church hierarchy is pastor⇒elder⇒people.
 If the pastor is placed above the elders then the other gifts have to be put up there too.
-People often want to put the apostle above the pastor, so we end up with a new hierarchy: apostle (pseudo-bishop)-pastor-elders-people.
+People often want to put the apostle above the pastor, so we end up with a new hierarchy: apostle (pseudo-bishop)⇒pastor⇒elders⇒people.
 The problem is that no place is left for the evangelists and prophets.

-The word pastor is used as a verb in Acts 20:17,27 and 1 Pet 5:1,2.
+The word "pastor" is used as a verb in Acts 20:17,27 and 1 Peter 5:1,2.
 In both these cases, elders are told to shepherd (verb) the flock that is in their care.
 We do not have a verb for shepherd in English, so it is usually translated with the verb “to be” plus the noun shepherd/pastor.
 This translation is misleading, because it makes the role sound like an office.
 “Tend” or “look after” would be a better translation.
 These two passages both say that shepherding is something that elders should do.
 The use of a verb rather than a noun suggests that Peter and Paul are telling elders what to do, rather than giving them a name.
 Therefore, pastor is not a higher-level ministry, but a responsibility given to elders.
-This can be hard to accept, but it is the NT teaching.
+This can be hard to accept, but it is the New Testament teaching.

 Not Part of the Ones